Skip navigation

 Gareth Roddy

-Gareth Roddy is a Leverhulme Early Career Fellow in the Department of Humanities.
-He joined Northumbria University in 2020, having previously taught at the University of Sheffield, where he completed his doctoral thesis in 2019.
+Gareth Roddy is a Lecturer in Modern British and Irish History in the Department of Humanities.
+He joined the Department as a Lecturer in September 2023, following on from his Leverhulme Early Career Fellowship, 2020-23.
+He previously taught at the University of Sheffield, where he completed his doctoral thesis in 2019.
 Gareth is a historian of modern Britain and Ireland, and is particularly interested in landscapes and identity, borders, peripheries, and the history of travel and tourism.

 • Please visit the Pure Research Information Portal for further information